COVID-19: Library Information

 What services are offered in-person?

 - Checkout and hold pickups

-- Computers, limited to one 45-minute session per day
+- Computers, limited to four hours per day

 - Library card registration and conversion from Online Cards